Once Upon a Time in Mexico: Cast

+Characterizations

 In a 2003 issue of Rolling Stone, Depp was named as one of its "People of the Year", and gave an interview in which he briefly discussed his role as Sands:

 The idea behind him is there was this guy I used to know in Hollywood, in the business, who on the outside was very charming - soft-spoken and almost hypnotic in the rhythm he used to speak.
 He refused to call me Johnny - always called me John.
 You knew this guy was aiming to fuck you over, but somehow you stuck around because he was just so fascinating to watch.

 Depp also said in an Entertainment Weekly article that he "imagine[d] this guy wore really cheesy tourist shirts", that he had a "sideline obsession with Broadway", and that he favored strange, obvious disguises; all three qualities can be observed in the film.
 It was also revealed in the director's commentary on the DVD that Depp himself came up with the character's first and middle names.

+The name of Jorge Ramirez's murdered partner, Agent Armando Archuleta, is likely an allusion to Detective Danny Archuleta, a character from Predator 2 that was also portrayed by Rubén Blades.